Pay Rates in Private Practice Pelvic Health Physiotherapy: A Discussion

 3. Years of Specific Pelvic Health Experience

 Experience in pelvic health specifically (not just general physio) carries premium value.
 Two years in orthopaedics doesn't directly translate to pelvic health expertise.
 Can you manage complex pelvic cases independently?
-That's what clinics are paying for.
+That's what employers are paying for.

 4. Proven Revenue Generation